awentzonline/llm-algo-search/README.md

 LLM Algorithm Search
 ====================
-Search for algorithm implementations using LLMs.
+Search for algorithms that solve tasks using LLMs.

 Usage
 -----
-Algorithm packages use configuration by convention.
+Task packages use configuration by convention.

-* your_algorithm/
+* your_task/
   * api.py - stub API to be implemented
-  * context.py - contains a subclass of BaseAlgoContext which you can optionally configure things
+  * context.py - contains a subclass of BaseTaskContext which you can optionally configure things
   * evaluator.py - class that has an `evaluate` method which takes an API implementation as input
   * seeds/ - a directory where you can place API implementations to be evaluated at the beginning.
 Not required.
   * templates/ - jinja2 templates if you'd like to extend or override the base prompt template

-Add an algorithm config to `configs/algo/your_algorithm.yaml` which contains
+Add an algorithm config to `configs/task/your_task.yaml` which contains

 ```
-package: llm_algo_search.algorithms.your_algorithm
+package: llm_algo_search.tasks.your_algorithm
 proposal_history_filename: proposal_history_your_name.pkl

 ...other configuration vars you want to use in your evaluator...
 ```

-Run via: `python -m llm_algo_search.search algo=your_algorithm`
+Run via: `python -m llm_algo_search.search task=your_algorithm`

 Example
 -------
 Create a class that outputs 'foo' or 'bar'.

-The example can be found in `llm_algo_search/algorithms/example`
+The example can be found in `llm_algo_search/tasks/example`

 `api.py`:
 ```